-For purposes of the redemption provisions described above, the Indenture defines "Placement Ratio" as an amount equal to the quotient of the aggregate principal amount of Mortgage Loans (including any amounts expended for mortgagor assistance costs) purchased with moneys in the Acquisition Fund divided by \$52,808,080.
+For purposes of the redemption provisions described above, the Indenture defines "Placement Ratio" as an amount equal to the quotient of the aggregate principal amount of Mortgage Loans purchased with moneys in the Acquisition Fund divided by \$20,670,000.

 Redemption in Whole from Funds.
-The Bonds are also subject to mandatory redemption, upon notice as provided in the Indenture, in whole on the earliest date with respect to which notice of redemption can timely be given, if the sum of the amounts of moneys and the market value of Investment Securities held in the various funds created under the Indenture (other than the Rebate Fund) is sufficient to pay all Outstanding Bonds and all fees and expenses due and payable under the Indenture to the date of such redemption.
+The Bonds are also subject to mandatory redemption, upon notice as provided in the Indenture, at a Redemption Price equal to (a) with respect to the Current Interest Bonds, the principal amount thereof together with accrued interest to the redemption date and (b) with respect to the Capital Appreciation Bonds, the Appreciated Amount thereof, in whole on the earliest date with respect to which notice of redemption can timely be given, if the sum of the amounts of moneys and the market value of Investment Securities held in the various funds created under the Indenture (other than the Rebate Fund) is sufficient to pay all Outstanding Bonds and all fees and expenses due and payable under the Indenture to the date of such redemption.
 Whenever the sum of the amounts of moneys and the market value of Investment Securities held in such Funds are sufficient to redeem the Outstanding Bonds in whole pursuant to the Indenture, and to pay all such fees and expenses, all such amounts are to be transferred to the Redemption Fund and all such Investment Securities are to be liquidated to the extent necessary to provide moneys sufficient for such redemption.
 The Trustee is not to give notice of such redemption pursuant to these provisions of the Indenture, however, until all amounts necessary for such redemption have been transferred to the Redemption Fund and all Investment Securities have been liquidated to the extent necessary to provide moneys sufficient for such redemption.